thoughtworks-jumpstart/guides/docs/introduction/application.md

 Be sure to include your portfolio of projects in your resume, if you have any.

-## Complete the JumpStart assessment
+## Complete the Jumpstart assessment

 Once you submit your application we will send you an invitation to start the assessment.